ks1v/geolapse/README.md

 * [x] Skip manual timestamp input if GPS track is aligned with the first image
 * [ ] TL: Detect motion in the beg and end and remove such frames
 * [ ] TL: Add resolution to built TL videos
+* [ ] Detect interesting shots among TL frames:
+    * [ ] TL: build a filestamped copies for manual identification
     * [ ] TL: Motion analysis for possible intruders like birds or so (save a percentile by motion)